lukebayes/curryup/README.md

+# Curryup

-Curryup makes it easy to incrementally provide dependencies to entities over time.
+This library makes it easy to incrementally provide dependencies to entities over time.

 When developing modern JavaScript applications, we require a number of dependency types.